Qasim-Ali-Buriro/Country-details/README.md

-This project shows the details of a country with the help of three languages
+This project shows the details of a country with the help of HTML, CSS and JAVASCRIPT.
-<i>HTML, CSS and JAVASCRIPT</i>